waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

   - skyCrossing_Point.shp : ESRI Shapefile for POINT
   - skyCrossing_Linestring.shp : ESRI Shapefile for LINESTRING

-Note that I did not list ".dbf", "prj" and "shx" files, they are required if want to view your shapefiles with QGIS, so do not delete them yet.
+Note that I did not list ".dbf", "prj" and "shx" files, they are required if you want to view your shapefiles with QGIS, so do not delete any of those files yet.

 Program "geometry2wkt" produces layers to show POINTS and LINESTRINGS.